Why Do I Feel The Need To Plan Everything? Achieve Easy Balance

 - Low self-esteem: If you doubt your competence to deal with unexpected situations, it might contribute to the need to plan pre-emptively.
 By doing so, you reassure yourself that you can handle any problems that may arise.

+It’s important to understand that anxiety is a natural emotional response to uncertain situations.
 However, when it reaches an unhealthy level, it can impact your daily functioning and overall well-being.
 Below are some ways to keep your anxiety in check:

 - Mindfulness practices: Techniques such as meditation or deep breathing exercises can help you remain present and focused, reducing the desire to over-plan.